Henry VII Experience

 The museum runs a regular programme of education, and there are a variety of educational materials available for families and school groups.

 Note that as of this writing an admission ticket to the museum will give you free admission for 12 months.
 Your ticket also gives admission to the Richard III Experience, housed in Monk Bar.
-Usually open daily.
+The museum is usually open daily.

 Address: Micklegate Bar, Micklegate, York, Yorkshire, England, YO1 6JX